FORTRESS RUINS ★★★

 The Inca elite adopted Ollantaytambo, building irrigation systems and a crowning temple designed for worship and astronomical observation.
 Rising above the valley and an ancient square (Plaza Mañaraki) are dozens of rows of stunningly steep stone terraces carved into the hillside.
-The temple ruins, which appear both forbidding and admirably perfect, represent one of the Inca Empire's most formidable feats of architecture.
-The Incas were able to successfully defend the site against the Spanish in 1537, protecting the rebel Manco Inca after his retreat here from defeat at Sacsayhuamán.
+The temple ruins, which appear both forbidding and admirably perfect, represent one of the Inca Empire’s most formidable feats of architecture.
+The Incas successfully defended the site against the Spanish in 1537, protecting the rebel Manco Inca after his retreat here from defeat at Sacsayhuamán.
 In all probability, the complex was more a temple than a citadel to the Incas.

-A footpath wends up the hill behind an outer wall of the ruins to a clearing and a wall with niches that have led some to believe prisoners were tied up here -- a theory that is unfounded.
+A footpath wends up the hill behind an outer wall of the ruins to a clearing and a wall with niches that have led some to believe prisoners were tied up here—a theory that is unfounded.
 Regardless of the purpose, the views south over the Urubamba Valley and of the snowcapped peak of Verónica are outstanding.

 The ruins are open daily from 7am to 5:30pm; admission is by boleto turístico only.
 To experience the ruins in peace before the tour buses arrive, plan on getting to them before 11am.
 Early morning is best of all, when the sun rises over mountains to the east and then quickly bathes the entire valley in light.

 At the bottom of the terraces, next to the Patacancha River, are the Baños de la Ñusta (Princess Baths), a place of ceremonial bathing.
 Wedged into the mountains facing the baths are granaries built by the Incas (not prisons, as some have supposed).
 Locals like to point out the face of the Inca carved into the cliff high above the valley.
 (If you can’t make it out, ask the guard at the entrance to the ruins for a little help.)